-Data visualization offers the best approach for business owners or professionals to communicate data to audiences with non-technical backgrounds.
+Data visualization provides the most effective approach for business owners and professionals to communicate data to audiences with non-technical backgrounds.

 They are named after the Irishman Matthew Henry Phineas Riall Sankey, who first used them in a 1898 publication on the energy efficiency of a steam engine.